troclaux/notes/aws.md

 # AWS

-service: a software that provides functionality and performs a task or set of tasks for your system
+- service: a software that provides functionality and performs a task or set of tasks for your system
   - examples:
     - apache
     - nginx
     - postgresql
     - auth0
     - prometheus
+- resources: component of aws infrastructure that can be created, managed and used to run applications or store data
+  - building blocks of cloud infrastructure
+  - examples: EC2 instances, S3 buckets, Lambda functions, VPCs etc

 - objective: facilitate communication between different systems
   - linux, windows, MacOS